18F/unit-testing-node/_pages/components/rule.md

 });
 ```

-The first thing we want to do is to make sure that the `Rule` constructor
+The first thing you want to do is to make sure that the `Rule` constructor
 builds a valid object without errors.
-We'll also need to import the Chai
+You'll also need to import the Chai
 assertion framework.
 Update the top of the file to reflect the following
 `require` statements: